Skip to content

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-God of Israel, Put every man his sword by his side, [and] go in and out from gate to gate throughout the camp, and kill every man his brother, and every man his companion, and every man his neighbor.
+of Israel, Put every man his sword on his side, go back and forth from gate to gate throughout the camp, and each man kill his brother, and his companion, and his neighbor.

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

-and there fell of the people that day about three thousand men.
+said and that day about three thousand men of the people died.

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

-had said, Consecrate yourselves today to YAHWEH יְהֹוָה
+said, You have dedicated yourselves today to YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-, even every man on his son, and on his brother ; that he may bestow on you a blessing this day.
+, every man own his son, and on his brother ; and so have brought a blessing on yourselves today.

 32:30 And it so happened the next day, that Mosesמשה